conceptofproof/conceptofproof.github.io/_posts/2017-01-22-insomnihack-escape3.md

 "Chunks" in **jemalloc** refer to something entirely different but we will not discuss this concept in this post, as it is not necessary to solve this challenge.

 Another region is `malloc()`'d for the user's location.
-A pointer to this heap region is then placed at an offset of `0x1d0` from the beginning of the beginning of the user's region. testasdd
+A pointer to this heap region is then placed at an offset of `0x1d0` from the beginning of the beginning of the user's region.
 {% highlight nasm %}
 .text:00000000004010EC                 lea     rsi, [rbp+buf]  ; buf
 .text:00000000004010F3                 mov     eax, [rbp+fd]